This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Trying to determine a coin’s value?

 Before you can determine the value of a coin, you first need to know the “grade” of your coin.

 In fact, coin grade is simply one of a number of factors that must be determined in order to find the true value of your coin.

 Determining the grade of a coin is very serious business!

 There are professional coin agencies and experts who do coin grading for a living… full-time… for pay.

-These 3 are the most widely respected and trusted:
+These 4 professional coin grading services are the most widely respected and trusted:

 You see, there is a somewhat complicated formula that coin experts use to accurately determine “grade”.

 Check out this PCGS coin grading video to see exactly how your coins get graded: